-Our Senior Clinician, Leona Brennan, recently went to the STAR Institute for Sensory Processing Disorder in the US with our Founder and Director, Lisa Hughes, where they participated in an intensive mentorship programme.
-In this blog post, Leona has shared some of her experiences and learnings from the STAR Institute.
+Our Founder and Director, Lisa Hughes, recently went to the STAR Institute for Sensory Processing Disorder in the US, where she participated in an intensive mentorship programme.
+In this blog post, we share some of her experiences and learnings from the STAR Institute.

 The start of a career as a children’s Occupational Therapist will mean you learn very quickly about Sensory Processing difficulties and the work of Dr. Lucy Jane Miller, founder of the STAR Institute for Sensory Processing Disorder.
 The STAR Institute is the home of the world’s leading treatment, research and education centre for children and adults with Sensory Processing Disorder.
 I have been studying and using my learnings from Dr. Miller’s work for over five years, so when an opportunity to meet her arose, I of course jumped at the chance.

 The opportunity took me to the STAR Institute in Denver, Colorado, with my colleague on a week-long intensive mentorship, learning from the world’s leading Therapists who work specifically to help children with Sensory Processing challenges.

 A Peek into the STAR Institute

 Taking a walk around the STAR Institute, you will find many happy Occupational Therapists, children and parents all working together in teams.
 There is one large gym and many smaller sensory rooms, each designed for a specific purpose.
 The rainbow room, for example, features an array of lycra sheets attached to the four walls providing a landscape for fun climbing up and down.
 My favourite part is when you wander outside to the large tailor-made playground, a magical space where children can explore and challenge their senses.